aws-azure-login/aws-azure-login/README.md

     set DEBUG=aws-azure-login
     aws-azure-login

+## Customisation

+Some Azure portals have markup or steps that do not fit the standard flow.
+You can overcome this by specifying your own custom states to extend the defaults included in the `lib/login.js` file.
+There are two ways to specify this:

+    - in your aws config file, specifying the parameter `azure_custom_login_statefile`
+    - on the command line, specifying the `--add-login-states <file>` (overrides aws config setting)

+If using the aws config file parameter, you must specify an absolute path to your customisation file.
+The command line parameter can accept relative paths.

 ## Support for Other Authentication Providers

 Obviously, this tool only supports Azure AD as an identity provider.
 However, there is a lot of similarity with how other logins with other providers would work (especially if they are SAML providers).
 If you are interested in building support for a different provider let me know.
 It would be great to build a more generic AWS CLI login tool with plugins for the various providers.